oliviawestmacottssw/SSW.Rules.Content/rules/tools-do-you-know-what-angular-tools-to-install-for-an-angular-project/rule.md

 npm -v

-If you have a version of NPM < 6, install the latest version running the following command from a terminal/console window.
+If you have a version of NPM &lt; 6, install the latest version running the following command from a terminal/console window.
 If you don’t have NPM installed, use the Node.js installer to install NPM.

 npm install -g npm@latest